 The product you’ve created solves the audience’s problem, and they can’t find it anywhere else.
 If it doesn’t, then what else makes you different?
-It could be that your just the best.
+It could be that you’re just the best at customer service.
 It’s a beautiful place to be, but how do you tell that story?

-The number of users on Facebook, Instagram, Linkedin, TikTok, WhatsApp, YouTube, and blogs make them worth the amount of effort to produce excellent content for these sites, usually.
+The number of users on Facebook, Instagram, LinkedIn, TikTok, WhatsApp, YouTube, and blogs make them worthwhile to produce excellent content.
 But look at the latest data about social media platform use by age and other demographics before you invest your time on one that might not be the right one.

-Or just to be on the safe side, if your audience is under 35, go with Youtube as at least one of your platforms, and then try out one other like TikTok or whatever is the latest one.
+Tip!
+To be on the safe side, if your audience is under 35, go with Youtube as at least one of your platforms, and then try out one other like TikTok or whatever is the latest one.
 Maybe your personas are on groups on FB, or they live in the VR gaming.

 Number of posts

 You should post as often as appropriate for each platform, but the cadence for posting can change depending on the persona/target audience.

 Tip!
 It’s easier to tell a relevant story if you know your audience.
 That’s why Personas are so important.
 They represent the person you speak to in your story.

 From HubSpot, a description of personas, “Donor Personas are fictional representations of your ideal donors.
 Use what you already know about your donor demographics and donor behavior, along with educated speculation about their personal histories, inspirations, and concerns.”

 “A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
 When creating your buyer persona(s), consider including customer demographics, behavior patterns, motivations, and goals.
 The more detailed you are, the better.”